Huegoxaga/notes/algorithm/ml.md

 - It receives rewards.
 - The objective of the algorithm is to maximize rewards.
   - Rewards can be either positve or negative, only positive, or only negative.
 Maximize rewards is the same as minimize nagetive reward only, or maximize positive reward only, or both.
+    - Similar to minmax algorithm which aim at minimizing the possible loss or maxinizing the possible gain
   - The rules to get rewards need to be designed to encourage the agent to make preferred behavior and punished promptly.
 It is not only about the outcome, the performance need to be quantified.
   - The punishment should not limit novel strategies which can provides creative solution to gain more rewards.
 - The algorithm the agent uses to make action is called policy.